 Mount Rose Alchemy is the love child of Sarah Jane, a long-time political and environmental activist.
-After over a decade of work and academia, she created self care products as a form of personal alchemy – a practice that would bring her back to herself in the quiet of the evening.
-Before Sarah Jane knew it, everyone was referring their friends to her quality, homemade, wild-sourced products.
-Writing out the name of each item on a sticky label became a personal nightmare.
-In addition, larger resellers were reaching out to her and asking for partnership.
-She knew that she needed a brand and some packaging.
+After over a decade of work in academia, she created self care products as a form of personal alchemy.
+Before she knew it, everyone was referring their friends to her quality, homemade, wild-sourced products.
+As resellers began reaching out to her and asking for partnership, she reached out to me for branding and packaging.

-I defined the value of my work using Peter Morville’s User Experience Honeycomb.
+I defined the product labels using Peter Morville’s User Experience Honeycomb.

-- Desirable – the brand needed to convey the elegance of the product, the organic ingredients, and the relaxing luxury of the experience of using the product
+- Desirable: conveyed the elegance of the product, the organic ingredients, and the relaxing luxury of the experience of using the product

-To understand activism, and those who dedicate their lives to it, was an emotional project – it is so often connected to trauma, yet it’s base motivation is broad peace and opportunity.
-I tapped into the unwinding of this paradox by reconnecting to the source of Sarah Jane’s alchemy – the flow of nature, and Mount Rose itself.
-I went back to the elemental basics, as I so often do; watercolors, paper, and my own hands.
+I tapped into the source of Sarah Jane’s alchemy – the flow of nature, and Mount Rose itself.
+I went back to the elemental basics; watercolors, paper, and my own hands.
 I gave a nod to Sarah Jane’s tattoo love with Japanese sumi-e ink and calligraphy brushes.
 I used the symbolism of the passing phases of the moon, to share the promise and hope of the ever-changing nature of existence.

 Mount Rose Alchemy has seen hundreds of items sold in the past year, and continues to grow.